Yesterday the BBC reported that the University of Wales is to cease validating “other degrees”.

 Pediatric use of complementary/alternative medicine in Washington State was significantly associated with reduced adherence to recommended pediatric vaccination schedules and with acquisition of vaccine-preventable disease.
 Interventions enlisting the participation of complementary/alternative medicine providers in immunization awareness and promotional activities could improve adherence rates and assist in efforts to improve public health.

 Still, we must remember whilst the claims of chiropractic are primarily nonsense, John Reggars, past president of the Chiropractors Registration Board of Victoria and present vice president of the Chiropractic and Osteopathic College of Australasia, is a voice of sanity.
-Reggars has been scathing toward Floreani’s flying monkeys hatching money grubbing scams under the guise of the CAA.
-Paul Smith wrote in Australian Doctor last May referencing a paper Reggars had written.
+Reggars has been scathing toward tactics (presently backed and encouraged by the CAA), used to increase income for chiropractors and.
+His article Chiropractic at a crossroads or are we just going around in circles, [Archived copy] published in Chiropractic and Manual Therapies, May 2011, is a compelling read.

 Reggars claims the “all-encompassing alternative system of healthcare is both misguided and irrational”.
 And;